Goku-Cartel/Goku-Cartel/README.md

 - 👋 Hi, I’m @Goku-Cartel
-- 👀 I’m interested in becoming a back end software developer
+- 👀 aspiring fullstack developer
-- 🌱 I’m currently learning with Udemy a masterclass coarse for C# and plan on doing sql next
+- 🌱 I’m currently learning with Udemy 4 masterclasses coarse for fullstack and plan on doing sql next
-- 💞️ I’m looking to find a junior bank end developer position
+- 💞️ I’m looking to find a junior frontend developer
 - 📫 How to reach me: email: pedevries2015@gmail.com/ mobile: 0796889328.
-- About myself: im 24 years and studied a diploma in information technology with learning VB.net, java and C# for my programming langauges also having learnt html and css.
+- About myself: im 25 years and studied a diploma in information technology with learning VB.net, java and C# for my programming langauges also having learnt html and css.